dan-wells/kiss-aligner/README.md

 where you want to pick up from.

-Check `run.sh --help` to see all available options, including setting the number of parallel threads to run and configuring on-the-fly audio conversion using Kaldi extended filenames.
+Check `run.sh --help` to see all available options, including setting the number of parallel threads to run, configuring on-the-fly audio conversion using Kaldi extended filenames, and writing alignments to Praat TextGrid files (requires an active Python 3 environment with [TextGridTools](https://github.com/hbuschme/TextGridTools) installed).

 **Note:** Not all utterances may be successfully aligned!
 In that case, there will simply be missing CTM files in the final output.
 Check